 In 2013, SCMA began construction on a project to expand and upgrade the Deer Lake Wastewater system.
 The project included construction of a new wastewater treatment plant, 3 new pumping stations, and over 12 miles of new collection lines.
 In 2011, SCMA successfully secured financing for the Deer Lake Wastewater Treatment Plant, Pumping Stations, and Collection System Project through a $4 million grant from the Commonwealth Financing Authority (CFA), a $1.5 million grant from PENNVEST and a $15.5 million low-interest PENNVEST loan.
 The regional project consolidated 5 existing treatment facilities and provided sanitary sewer service along the Route 61 and 895 commercial/residential corridors.
 The project also included providing sewer service to the Country Hill Road and Lee Development areas of West Brunswick Township.

-In November 2013, SCMA was awarded a $1.4 million grant through the Commonwealth Financing Authority H2O-PA program to install 20,000 linear feet of waterline and construct a 500,000 gallon water storage tank to provide potable drinking water and fire service to existing park customers while enabling additional development to flourish in the surrounding area.
+In November 2013, SCMA was awarded a $1.4 million grant through the Commonwealth Financing Authority H2O-PA program to install 20,000 linear feet of waterline and construct a 500,000 gallon water storage tank to provide potable drinking water and fire service to existing Mahanoy Business Park customers while enabling additional development to flourish in the surrounding area.
 The remaining funding has been secured through a PENNVEST low-interest loan that was awarded on January 21, 2014.
-Construction began in 2014 and is scheduled for completion in 2015.
+Construction began in 2014 and was completed in 2015.

 2014 proved to be a significant year for expansion of the Authority systems.
 The Kaufman Dam Rehabilitation Project was completed and the Deer Lake WWTP project was completed and went online in September 2014.
 The Authority extended its presence in southern Schuylkill County by executing a contract with the Borough of Orwigsburg to provide certified operation and consultation for their water and wastewater systems through 2016.